How to Block Scrolling During the Website's Preloader in Framer

 To adjust this overflow from "hidden" back to auto (auto means that the website is scrollable) we need to add another snippet, but now, we will insert it into the end of body tag.

-inserting code into the end of body tag
+The code in the end of <body> tag.

 <script>